axelarnetwork/arcs/ARCs/ARC-17.md

 The ability to link tokens with different decimals is crucial for integrating existing token ecosystems.
 For example, USDC has 6 decimals on some chains (e.g. Ethereum, Solana, etc.) but 18 on others (e.g. BNB Chain).
 When linking tokens with different decimal precisions, ITS Hub automatically scales the decimals ensuring correct token transfer amounts while preserving each chain's native precision.

-### Motivation for Sui-Specific Specification
+### Motivation for Sui-Specific Token Linking ARC

-Sui's implementation differs fundamentally from EVM chains in several areas:
+Sui's implementation differs fundamentally from EVM (and other) chains in several areas:

 1. **Channel-Based Identity**: Uses `Channel` objects instead of addresses for deployer identity
-2. **Type Names for Token Addresses**: Sui coins are identified by their full type name, using the format `package::module::SYMBOL` (example: `0x0b6345a938be0a9bcd8319ca6b768bfddfffd60f0178d920973a528ef741c639::test::TEST`), rather than by contract address
+2. **Type Names for Token Addresses**: Sui coins are identified by their full type name, using the format `package::module::SYMBOL` (example: `0b6345a938be0a9bcd8319ca6b768bfddfffd60f0178d920973a528ef741c639::test::TEST`), rather than by contract address
 3. **CoinManagement Struct**: Replaces token manager contracts
 4. **Object-Based Capabilities**: `TreasuryCap` objects replace role-based minter permissions
 5. **Chain-Aware Token IDs**: Token ID derivation includes a chain name hash